jonezy/jonezy.org/src/_posts/2015-04-12-so-you-want-to-start-podcasting.md

 ---
 layout: post
-title: "So You Want Yo Start Podcasting"
+title: "So You Want To Start Podcasting"
 categories:
 date: 2015-4-12 8:00 PM
 post: true